-If you have questions or concerns, stay home and call the clinic at 514-934-1934, 1, 38809.
+If you are a patient of the McGill COE AD clinic and have questions or concerns, stay home and call the clinic at 514-934-1934, 1, 38809.
 If you have an appointment scheduled with Dr. Jack, your scheduled appointment may be changed to a PHONE CALL instead of a visit in-person.
 If your appointment is changed, you will be called and notified and a plan will be made for you.

 If you were asked for testing such as blood tests, please complete the testing requested.